deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/coding.md

 ![image](../../media/quotes-crypto.jpg)

 You can often fix something that's been broken, but you can't fix something that never worked in the first place.. -- Mira Kirshenbaum

+Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius – and a lot of courage – to move in the opposite direction. -- EF Schumacher